apollomok/openalpha/README.md

 ## Installation Prerequisites

 This installation is based on Ubuntu 18.04.
-To use boost numpy for python3, we need to build boost.
+We need build boost to support boost numpy of python3.
+If you have installed boost-dev from apt, please uninstall first.

 ```bash
 sudo -i